 3. Maintain a Professional Database

-Even if you’re tempted to keep your whole life contained in a smartphone or tablet, it’s best practice to use a cloud service or external hard drives (at least) to maintain all of your professional contacts and other important information.
+Even if it temps you to keep your whole life contained in a smartphone or tablet, don’t.
+It’s best practice to use a cloud service or external hard drives (at least) to maintain all of your professional contacts and other important information.
 Traveling across the country to new locations is bound to present unforeseen situations in one way or another.
 Backing up the networking you’ve achieved up until this point is absolutely critical!
-You never know when you may need to reach out to someone with a specific phone call or email and vice versa.
-Whether or not you ever use a majority of these contacts won’t even be a question if they all get dropped down a storm drain or are smashed under a bus tire.
+You never know when you may need to reach out to someone with a specific phone call or email.

 4. Networking for Allied Health is a Two-way Street

-It’s important to keep in mind that networking for allied health goes both ways — the connections you make might make requests for your own time and efforts!
-While looking out for your professional aspirations and goals is always a focus, it’s important to understand when you can help someone else catch a break or get their foot in the door.
+It’s important to keep in mind that networking for allied health goes both ways.
+The connections you make might make requests for your own time and efforts!
+Looking out for your professional aspirations and goals is always an important focus.
+However, it’s important to understand when you can help someone else catch a break or get their foot in the door.
 A handy way to think about this is considering professional requests as if you were asking them yourself.
-Staying open to the possibilities as they come your way is an important part of making the most of your networking efforts.
+Staying open to the possibilities as they come is an important part of making the most of your networking efforts.
 More specifically, connecting on platforms like LinkedIn or even Facebook and Twitter is a useful practice.
 You should try to maintain a good response rate and positive interactions.
 Maintaining these personal sites, even statically, can help you stay approachable and open to new opportunities along the way.

 When it’s all said and done, networking for allied health takes time.
 Opportunities can arise just about every day!
 Do you have any techniques you prefer for networking in professional settings?
 Let us know in the comments below!